KDE/neochat/README.md

-# Neochat
+# NeoChat

-Neochat is a client for Matrix, the decentralized communication protocol for instant messaging.
+NeoChat is a client for Matrix, the decentralized communication protocol for instant messaging.
 It is a fork of Spectral, using KDE frameworks, most notably Kirigami, KConfig and KI18n.